atsepkov/RapydScript/README.md

 Quick Start Guide
 -----------------
-First lets creat a very minimal example in which we will have a simple html page that can be loaded in any modern browser and will display a button that will activate our Rapydscript JavaScript to alter the page.
+First lets create a very minimal example in which we will have a simple html page that can be loaded in any modern browser and will display a button that will activate our Rapydscript JavaScript to alter the page.
 First the HTML code for test.html:
 ```html
     <html>